astronomy-commons/hipscat-import/docs/guide/dask_on_ray.rst

 https://docs.ray.io/en/latest/ray-more-libs/dask-on-ray.html

-How to use in hipscat-import pipelines
+How to use in hats-import pipelines
 -------------------------------------------------------------------------------

 Install ray